-As of December 31, 2021, no conversions of the 2019 Convertible Notes had occurred nor has the contingency associated with the beneficial conversion feature been resolved.
-The total outstanding principal and accrued interest balance is presented within convertible debt, current on the consolidated balance sheets.
+As of December 31, 2020, no conversions of the 2019 Convertible Notes had occurred nor has the contingency associated with the beneficial conversion feature been resolved.
+The total outstanding principal and accrued interest balance is presented within convertible debt, long-term on the consolidated balance sheets.